2010 Mauritian general election

 General elections were held in Mauritius on 5 May 2010.
-The coalition comprising Mauritius Labour Party under Navin Ramgoolam, the Militant Socialist Movement under Pravind Jugnauth and the Mauritian Social Democrat Party under Xavier Luc Duval, won a majority with 41 seats in the parliament.
+The coalition comprising Mauritius Labour Party under Navin Ramgoolam, the Militant Socialist Movement under Pravind Jugnauth and the Mauritian Social Democrat Party under Xavier-Luc Duval won a majority with 41 seats in the parliament.
 The Mauritian Militant Movement-led coalition under Paul Berenger finished second with 18 seats.
 The Mauritian Solidarity Front won one seat and the Rodrigues Movement won the two remaining seats.
 The elections were the ninth to be held since independence from the United Kingdom in 1968.

-The Mauritius Labour Party, the Mauritian Social Democrat Party (PMSD) and the Militant Socialist Movement (MSM) formed an electoral coalition called Alliance de L'Avenir (Alliance of the Future) for this election.
+The Mauritius Labour Party, Mauritian Social Democrat Party (PMSD) and Militant Socialist Movement (MSM) formed an electoral coalition called Alliance de L'Avenir (Alliance of the Future) for this election.
 Ramgoolam, the alliance leader, allotted 35 seats to his own party to compete for the 60 seats on the island, whereas the MSM was given 18 and the PMSD 7.
 Before the election, it appeared that Berenger might gain back the PM's post that he held from 2003 to 2005; he was the first prime minister since independence that was not of South Asian origin.
 Berenger led his own alliance of parties, known as the Alliance du Coeur (Alliance of the Heart), a reference to the official logo of the Mauritian Militant Movement, by far the biggest party in that alliance.
 Parties based in Rodrigues compete for the two remaining seats, with the Rodrigues People's Organisation and the Rodrigues Movement being the main parties there.

-During the election, 62 seats in the National Assembly of Mauritius were contested with a further 8 seats to be designated by the electoral commission under a complex formula designed to keep a balance of ethnic groups in the parliament.
+During the election, 62 seats in the National Assembly of Mauritius were contested with a further eight seats to be designated by the electoral commission under a complex formula designed to keep a balance of ethnic groups in the parliament.
 The candidates must declare which ethnic group (Hindu, Muslim, Chinese or "general population") they belong to in order to run for a seat.
 In 2010, 104 of the candidates refused to do so, resulting in them being disqualified, leaving 529 candidates for the seats.
 Around 130 foreign observers, including some from the African Union and the Southern African Development Community, were present to monitor the voting process.

 Around 900,000 people were eligible to vote in the election.
 The main issues debated were economic and constitutional reform, fraud, corruption, drug trafficking and ethnicity.
 Paul Berenger accused the incumbent government of abusing the state-owned television station, the Mauritius Broadcasting Corporation, to influence voters.
 He also accused his political opponents of using communalism and of negatively drawing attention to his minority Franco-Mauritian ancestry to swing voters against him.